 The Board of Directors is the fiduciary body charged with steering the organization toward a sustainable future by adopting sound, ethical, and legal governance and financial management policies, as well as making sure the nonprofit has adequate resources to advance its mission.

-David L. Smoot, PhD served as Chair of the Board for the Raleigh/Wake Partnership to End and Prevent Homelessness from October, 2013 through June, 2016.
-In this time, he was active in developing the Oak City Outreach Center and in planning the Oak City Center Multi-Service Center.
-Smoot became active with the Partnership through efforts of downtown churches to engage more effectively with those who are experiencing homelessness.
+David L. Smoot PhD serves as Chair of the Board for the Raleigh/Wake Partnership to End and Prevent Homelessness.
+He was active in developing the Oak City Outreach Center and in planning the Oak City Center Multi-Service Center.
+David became active with the Partnership through efforts of downtown churches to engage more effectively with those who are experiencing homelessness.
 He has been the Missions Chair and Administrative Board Chair for Edenton St UMC.
-Smoot draws on his experience as a Child & Family Psychologist in working with those without homes and with service providers.
+David draws on his experience as a Child & Family Psychologist in working with those without homes and with service providers.
 He trained at Ohio University, Penn State, and Children’s Hospital National Medical Center in DC before coming to Raleigh in 1988.
 Smoot also has served the NC Psychological Association as the Legislative Chair, Federal Advocacy Coordinator, and President.
 He and his wife, Beth, who co-founded The Green Chair Project, raised two children in Raleigh.